SebKrantz/blog/content/posts/from-zanzibar-to-cape-town.md

     </video>
 </p>

 Another well-known adventure is Safari Blue – a full-day boat and snorkeling trip exploring the crystal-clear waters, sandbanks, and small islands southwest of Stone Town.
 The excursion includes opportunities for dolphin spotting, swimming, and enjoying a seafood barbecue on a remote island.
 Taking the budget option, I ended up in a crammed boat with lots of Africans – and befriended a Tanzanian family which took me out for some drinks in Stone Town afterwards.
-I also met some old friends from Prison Island on a sandbank – the world is small over here.
+I also met my holy brothers from Prison Island again on a sandbank – the world is small over here.

 <div class="tiled-gallery">
     <a href="../from-zanzibar-to-cape-town/safari-blue/_MG_6976.jpg">